jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/configuration.md

     - **Increase** if you have large lists and a powerful multi-core CPU
     - **Decrease** if you experience high CPU usage or system slowdowns during list refreshes
     - **Set to 1** if you need to debug list refresh issues or have very limited system resources

+### Processing Batch Size

+Control how many items are processed in each batch during list refreshes:

+- **Default**: `300` items per batch
+- **Recommended**: `200-500` for libraries with 1,000-20,000 items
+- **Smaller batches** (100-200): Provide more frequent progress updates on the Status page, useful for monitoring refresh progress in real-time
+- **Larger batches** (400-500): Improve processing efficiency and reduce overhead, better for very large libraries

+**How it works:**
+- Items are processed sequentially in batches (one batch at a time)
+- Within each batch, items are processed in parallel using multiple threads (controlled by Parallel Concurrency Limit)
+- Progress is reported after each batch completes, so smaller batches = more frequent updates
+- The batch size affects both processing efficiency and the granularity of progress reporting on the Status page

+!!! tip "When to Adjust"
+    - **Decrease** (100-200) if you want more frequent progress updates on the Status page
+    - **Increase** (400-500) if you have very large libraries (10,000+ items) and want maximum processing efficiency
+    - **Default (300)** is optimal for most use cases, providing a good balance between efficiency and progress reporting

 ## Manual Configuration (Advanced Users)